Vitekmasa/Digital-electronics-1/Labs/project (1)/README.md

 The HC-SR04 ultrasonic sensor uses sonar to determine distance to an object like bats do.
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package.
 It comes complete with ultrasonic transmitter and receiver modules.
 This sensor is very popular among the Arduino tinkerers.
 [2]
+The sensor expects 10us long pulses, based on which it sends ultrasonic pulses and rigesters their reflection.
+The sensor returnt an acho pulse with a width corresponding to the distance of blockade from the sensor.
+Conversion for distance is : echo pulse length / 58.
+Distance is in cm.

+As is mentioned above, the sensor must be powered by 5V, so we choose to use Arduino/chipKIT Shield Connector which have pin with 5V, so we can powered the sensor from this pin.

 ![](Images/sensor.png)